Dayamaya-K/Dayamaya-K/README.md

 I'm a Business Consultant at [Blue Yonder](https://blueyonder.com), working on transportation and supply chain optimization for Fortune 500 clients across North America and EMEA.
-Before that: early-stage VC scouting at [WEH Ventures](https://www.wehventures.com), a early stint at a cybersecurity startup, and quantum computing research at RVCE.

-A generalist by design — equally at home in operations strategy, deal sourcing, or shipping software.
+A generalist by design.
 Lately, most of that energy has gone into building.

 **Socials**